google-aai/sc17/cats/README.md

 mv ~/data/training_images/001*.png ~/data/debugging_images/
 echo "done!"
 ```

+## Step 5: Basics of Neural Networks

+Work through notebooks `nn_demo_part1.ipynb` and `nn_demo_part2.ipynb`.

+## Step 5-7: Training and Debugging Models with Various Tools

+`step_5_to_6_part1.ipynb` runs through a logistic regression model using Sci-kit
+Learn and Tensorflow based on some basic image features.

+`step_5_to_8_part2.ipynb` trains a convolutional neural network using
+Tensorflow and runs some debugging steps to look at pictures which were wrongly
+classified.

+## Step 8-9: Validation and Testing

+Before proceeding, if you have been running data science on a VM without GPU,
+strongly consider creating a new one with GPU.
+For this exercise, K80 is the
+best tradeoff for its cost and run time.

 Run `step_8_to_9.ipynb` to train a model, do some basic debugging, and run
 validation and testing on the entire dataset.